 If your child is found to have head lice, you will be called to pick up your child.
 You must shampoo your child’s hair with shampoo formula for head lice and ensure that all nits have been removed before returning to the preschool.
 It is recommended that children not be allowed to return until all nits are gone.
 You will be required to bring in the label or top off of the “lice” shampoo as evidence that the treatment has occurred.
 A repeat shampooing is required one week later.
 The preschool will notify parents of children in the infected child’s’ class and the staff members who have worked closely with the child.
 Our “No Nit’ policy is encouraged by the Oklahoma City Health Department.

-Pastor Mark Erler will lead us in Chapel once a week from 9:45 until 10:00.
+Pastor Mark Erler will lead us in Chapel on Wednesdays and Thursdays from 9:45 until 10:00.
 We welcome you to join us anytime.
 Pastor Erler leads this time of praise and worship, along with a Bible story and short application message.
 It truly is a “child-centered” time, lasting approximately fifteen minutes.

-During the school year, the children will perform two themed programs.
+During the school year, the 3’s and older classes will perform their Christmas program.
+We also have an end of the year program and graduation for our 4’s/5’s Bumblebee classroom.
 All family members are welcome to join us for this fun and fellowship.
 Everyone will be given ample notice of when these programs will be held.

 Inclement Weather Plan/School Closings